mongo-express/mongo-express/README.md

     ISODate()

-Creates a new ISODate object with current time.
+Creates a new ISODate object with the current time.

 `new Date()` can also be used (note the `new` keyword there).